-The Property is required for the construction and operation of the Crenshaw/LAX Transit Corridor Project ("Project").
-The address, record owner (as indicated by a title report prepared by Stewart Title Company), physical description, and nature of the property interest sought to be acquired for the Project is summarized as follows:
+Fee simple interest in the Property is required for the construction and operation of the Crenshaw/LAX Transit Corridor Project ("Project").
+The Property is a portion of N. Eucalyptus Avenue currently encumbered by a public right of way.
+No complete parcels are sought to be acquired and no residences or businesses will be displaced by acquisition of the Property.
+The address, record owner, physical description, and nature of the property interests sought to be acquired for the Project are summarized as follows: